Infineon/mtb-example-btstack-freertos-hello-client/README.md

 7. Press the user button and connect with more Hello Sensor devices, one at a time.
 This example shows connection with up to three Hello Sensor devices.

-7. Hello Client advertises by default.
+7. After Hello Client is connected to at least one Hello Sensor it starts advertisement by default if button press is not detected.
 Using Smart phone installed with AIROC&trade; Bluetooth&reg; Connect, scan for 'Hello Client' and issue connection from the phone.

 8. After connection and service discovery is complete, you will see three GATT Services.
 Each service corresponds to Hello Sensors connected to the Hello Client.
 You can issue 'Read' from AIROC&trade; Bluetooth&reg; Connect app to the Device name characteristic of first service to know the Device name of first Hello Sensor connected.
 You can use the Device Name characteristic to identify rest of the Hello Sensors connected.